Teacher Institute 2.0

 How is the Institute structured?

 The Institute is designed and led by a talented teaching team.
 Annie Heckman and Rachel Harper are artists and educators who see their work in terms of both contemporary art and contemporary curriculum.
 Invited artists and educators also support the arc of the Institute during the year.

 - Summer Residence (1 week = 5 days)

-The Institute begins with an immersive week-long residence at the MCA, designed to be a time and space for you to recharge as a creative practitioner.
-Sessions include exercises inside and outside of the galleries focused on contemporary art and curriculum as creative practice, and independent and group work.
+The Institute begins with an immersive weeklong residence at the MCA, designed to be a time and space for you to recharge as a creative practitioner and dive head first into your project, with the museum and your cohort as resources.
+Sessions include exercises inside and outside the galleries focused on contemporary art and curricula as creative and social practice, and independent and group work involving your individual projects.

-The Institute culminates in a public event to share the new knowledge produced during the year.
+The Institute culminates in a public symposium to share your projects and the related resources produced during the year.

 Chicago Public School teachers from all grade levels and academic disciplines are encouraged to apply.
 Some spaces may be reserved for non-CPS teachers.
 As this program requires work to be enacted in the classroom, applicants must currently be assigned to teach in a school for the 2014–15 academic year.
 Teachers must have a minimum of two years’ classroom experience.